prakashpandey16/KBC_Game/README.md

 # 🎯 Kaun Banega Crorepati (KBC) – Python Console Game

-Welcome to the Python-based **Kaun Banega Crorepati (KBC)** console game!
+Welcome to the **Kaun Banega Crorepati (KBC)** Python console game!
-Inspired by the legendary Indian quiz show, this game tests your general knowledge through a fun, engaging multiple-choice format with a dynamic prize ladder.
+Inspired by the legendary Indian quiz show, this game challenges your general knowledge through an engaging multiple-choice format with a dynamic prize ladder.

 ---